snyball/hawck/README.md

 Asynchronous lock solves this problem by simply waiting until every key has been released before the keyboard is locked.

-#### The hwk2lua script is terrible and you should be ashamed.

-Yes, it's a quick-and-dirty script and has a few edge cases.
-For example this string syntax is not supported `[==[strings]==]` if it contains any `=>` operators.

-I think it works well enough for what it is used for, but I have definitely considered replacing it with a more robust Haskell/Parsec parser, but only if I find myself running into too many issues with the current hack.

 ## Known Bugs:

 - Outputting keys too quickly: